At Michael D. Barber & Associates, our suspended license lawyer team counsels clients on avoiding administrative license suspensions.

 Your appeal to the DDS must be postmarked within 30 business days of your arrest, or your license may automatically be administratively suspended.

-Being charged with a suspended license offense does not mean that you have to accept guilt, it means that you need a trained attorney to mount a proper defense.
+Being charged with a suspended license offense does not mean that you have to accept guilt.
+It means that you need a suspended license lawyer to mount a proper defense.